Laura Huxley

-Laura Huxley (née Archera; 2 November 1911 – 13 December 2007) was an American musician, author, psychotherapist and lecturer.
+Laura Huxley (née Archera; 2 November 1911 – 13 December 2007) was an Italian-American musician, author, psychotherapist and lecturer.
 She was married to author Aldous Huxley from 1956 until his death in 1963.

 Early life

 Laura Archera was born in Turin, Italy, on 2 November 1911.
 She began playing the violin at the age of ten, studying in Berlin, Paris and Rome, where she earned a diploma of musical teaching at 17.
 She also studied at the Curtis Institute of Music in Philadelphia, played in a major symphony orchestra and played before the Queen of Italy at the age of 14, and performed at Carnegie Hall in her teens.